vigna/rust-dev-guidelines/README.md

 - implementations of derivable traits;
 - macros (constructors, etc.);
 - inherent implementations;
-- implementations of trait from the crate;
+- implementations of traits from the crate;
 - implementations of external crates;
 - implementations of traits from the standard library.